Rethinking Magical Polarity

 This isn’t meant to imply that the Gods are merely psychological constructs or feel good stories.
 The Gods are real, but we should understand that they are not bound by physical limitations, and being non-human in origin are much more “fluid” in their existence.
 Gods can appear female and Goddesses male, just as they appear as a deer, or a stone, or a thunderstorm.

-As an alternative to viewing polarity in heterosexist terms, we should feel empowered to adopt additional models as pathways into magickal perspectives at large.
-This not only enables Queer practitioners with an energetic map that could potentially speak directly to our own experience, but also provides everyone, regardless of gender identity, with a deepened understanding of magick, polarity, and ourselves.
+As an alternative to viewing polarity in heterosexist terms, we should feel empowered to adopt additional models as pathways into magical perspectives at large.
+This not only enables Queer practitioners with an energetic map that could potentially speak directly to our own experience, but also provides everyone, regardless of gender identity, with a deepened understanding of magic, polarity, and ourselves.

 There are numerous symbols that we can draw upon to this end.
 For example, the turning of the seasons could be mythically expressed in the concept of the Oak King and the Holly King (or the Bright Mother and Dark Mother) representing the light and dark halves of the year, together becoming the cycle of eternity.
 In this example, polarity is seen in same gendered terms, but still retains the essential quality of complimentary forces.